Celebrating Easter on Temple Hill

 “The whole property at Temple Hill is centered on Jesus Christ,” Brunt continued.
 “The Visitors’ Center features a large statue of Christ while the Temple exterior highlights the Sermon on the Mount in the old world as recorded in the bible on the front side and the Sermon on the Mount in the Americas as told in the Book of Mormon: Another Testament of Jesus Christ on the backside.
 Visitors often tell us they feel drawn to Temple Hill for the peace and tranquility they feel here.”

 Many are also drawn to the Oakland Temple grounds for the panoramic view of the Bay Area from a rooftop garden.

 “Every time I come here, I find so much peace and comfort,” Jerry Geronimo said as he walked with friends around the rooftop gardens at the temple.
 “Just walking on the grounds is uplifting to me.
 I feel God’s love here.
 Every time I come here I feel like I’m coming home.”

-In a troubled world of wars and rumors of wars, inflation, pandemics, and bank failures, Temple Hill offers a striking contrast—an opportunity to take a deep breath and relax, feel peace, and find hope.
+In a troubled world, Temple Hill offers a striking contrast—an opportunity to take a deep breath and relax, feel peace, and find hope.
 Sometimes referred to as the shining light on the hill, the Oakland Temple is brilliantly lighted at night.
 When darkness rolls into the Bay Area, the Oakland Temple is like a lighthouse—a beacon of hope in a sea of darkness.